spark-mv/cdn/install.md

 If you see ```bwsaver_report``` events, go back to the detailed statistics table.
 HolaCDN is currently in statistics mode, so you will only see numbers in the 'Stats mode' column.
 Note that it may take a few minutes for statistics to appear in the table.

+To protect you from accidental mass deployment, at this stage HolaCDN is still disabled on the server side.
+You will see an ```using zone gen mode disabled (no_browser_match)``` error message on any device trying to play a video with HolaCDN.
+This is by design and expected.
+Continue to the next step to gradually enable in production.

 # 5. Deploy to production

 When you are satisfied with local testing, you can gradually enable statsitics collection for real users in production.
 Login to [your HolaCDN account] (http://www.holacdn.com/cp) and go to the 'configuration' section.
 In the 'gen' zone, use the granular controls to enable Hola on different platforms/browsers.
 For example: